 Strategy # 5: Depart in Style

 Be nice to the waitstaff.
 Tip generously.
 Just because you're getting a bargain on your meal doesn't mean they cut back on service - so do your part to make sure they don't go home with less money than normal.
+Do your best to figure out what your meal might normally cost you, and tip based on that amount.

 Start looking forward to the next Dine Out Boston.